 Megeve © Leo-seta

-As a holiday destination, Megève exudes old-world charm; the small village is huddled around the old church, a medieval tower and the town hall.
+As a winter holiday destination, Megève exudes old-world charm; the small village is huddled around the old church, a medieval tower and the town hall.
 Among the narrow Megève streets and small squares are antique shops, crowded bistros and old-fashioned butcheries and bakeries.
-Unlike many French holiday resorts Megève has remained fairly exclusively French; the upper crust make Megève their winter home when the mistral forces them to leave the Riviera.
+Unlike many French holiday resorts Megève has remained almost exclusively French; the upper crust make Megève their winter home when the mistral forces them to leave the Riviera.
 Furs are the coats of choice for strolling past the trendy Megève boutiques and dining at its excellent restaurants.
 For skiers, Megève is fairly uninspiring but Chamonix and Argentiere are within striking distance, providing very exciting skiing opportunities.
 The resort is just over an hour's drive from Geneva.

 There are a number of high-end restaurants in Megève, with more than a few Michelin stars between them, but there are also some cheaper options offering simple French and international fare.